Battery Suckers: An Oral History of Heat and the Machines That Couldn't Say No

 The stories that don't get told are always about what happened after.

 You closed the lid at 11 PM with a full charge.
 You opened it at 7 AM to a machine that had been up all night doing things you hadn't asked for.
+I know that feeling well.
+I was not always sorry about it.

 # The morning-after diagnostic